dhruv-38/HiChat/README.md

 - GitHub: [@dhruv-38](https://github.com/dhruv-38)
 - LinkedIn: [Dhruv Choudhary](https://linkedin.com/in/dhruvchoudhary38)

-## 🙏 Acknowledgments

-- React team for React 19
-- Socket.io for real-time communication
-- Tailwind CSS for the amazing utility classes
-- MongoDB team for the robust database
-- All open-source contributors

 ## 📧 Support

 For support, email dhruvchoudhay38@gmail.com or open an issue on GitHub.